-The EF lens mount allows for compatibility not only with Canon’s already extensive lineup of DSLR lenses but also with the company’s line of cinema prime and zoom lenses designed specifically for the EF mount, as well as both 2.0 and 1.33 anamorphic lenses.
-The end user can also utilize a PL mount that is sold separately with this mount, making this mount interchangeable.
+The EF lens mount allows for compatibility with Canon’s already extensive lineup of DSLR lenses and the company’s line of cinema prime and zoom lenses designed specifically for the EF mount, as well as both 2.0 and 1.33 anamorphic lenses.
+In addition, the end user can also utilize a PL mount that is sold separately with this mount, making this mount interchangeable.

-The sensor is matched with the Canon DiGIC DV7 image processor, which takes the raw information that is provided by the sensor and processes it for use in a variety of applications.
+The sensor is matched with the Canon DiGIC DV7 image processor, which takes the basic information provided by the sensor and processes it for use in various applications.
 These applications include high frame rate recording, raw recording, HDR-PQ output, electronic image stabilization (EIS), and proxy recording.

-In addition to being able to record video at a resolution of up to DCI 4K on dual CFexpress cards, the camera also has an SD card slot for recording additional still photos.
-It is possible to record high frame rates in 4K raws at up to 120 fps, and in 2K cropped mode, you can record at up to 180 fps.
+In addition to recording video at a resolution of up to DCI 4K on dual CFexpress cards, the camera also has an SD card slot for recording additional still photos.
+It is possible to record high frame rates in 4K raws at up to 120 fps, and in 2K cropped mode, you can register at up to 180 fps.

 Both the Cinema RAW Light and XF-AVC recording formats from Canon are supported.
 This allows for the production of DCI 4K images using a 10-bit, 4:2:2 Long GOP codec.
-In addition, proxy recording is available, which enables you to significantly increase the speed of your post-production work.
+In addition, proxy recording is available, enabling you to increase your post-production work’s speed significantly.

-The camera also features Canon’s Log 2 and Log 3 gamma settings, which provide greater versatility during post-production.
-These modes produce outstanding tone reproduction in the highlight and low-light parts of an image, as well as an enlarged dynamic range.
+The camera also features Canon’s Log 2 and Log three gamma settings, which provide greater versatility during post-production.
+These modes produce outstanding tone reproduction in the highlight and low-light parts of an image and an enlarged dynamic range.

-In addition, the Canon C300 Mark III supports user-created LUTs, which may be applied to monitors, the LCD, or the viewfinder in order to achieve the most accurate color reproduction.
-In addition to being able to provide accurate focusing, the Dual Pixel CMOS AF (autofocus) support that Canon provides also includes touch AF and facial detection capabilities.
+In addition, the Canon C300 Mark III supports user-created LUTs, which may be applied to monitors, the LCD, or the viewfinder to achieve the most accurate color reproduction.
+In addition to providing precise focusing, the Dual Pixel CMOS AF (autofocus) support that Canon provides also includes touch AF and facial detection capabilities.

-In addition to timecode I/O and genlock input BNCs, the camera has the capability to output up to 12G-SDI over a single BNC cable.
-Using the inbuilt mic, mini-mic input, and XLR ports, it is capable of supporting up to four channels of audio; additionally, an extension unit may be added to handle up to four channels of audio through XLR inputs.
+In addition to timecode I/O and genlock input BNCs, the camera can output up to 12G-SDI over a single BNC cable.
+Using the inbuilt mic, mini-mic input, and XLR ports, it can support up to four audio channels; additionally, an extension unit may be added to handle up to four audio tracks through XLR inputs.

-The body has a detachable design that allows it to be totally disassembled or reassembled using the handle, a 4.3-inch rotating touchscreen LCD unit with full controls, grip, and thumb rest that are all included in the package.
+The body has a detachable design that allows it to be disassembled or reassembled using the handle; a 4.3-inch rotating touchscreen LCD unit with full controls, grip, and thumb rest is included in the package.

 Dual Gain Output (DGO) Sensor for Canon Super 35 Cameras

 The EOS C300 Mark III incorporates Canon’s Super 35mm Dual Gain Output (DGO) Sensor, which is the next generation of this sensor.
-This new sensor is compatible with Canon’s exclusive Dual Pixel CMOS Autofocus technology and has the ability to produce dynamic ranges that are greater than 16 stops in each direction.
+This new sensor is compatible with Canon’s exclusive Dual Pixel CMOS Autofocus technology and can produce dynamic ranges of six stops in each direction.

-By reading out each pixel with a distinct gain, the recently invented imaging technology known as the DGO Sensor is able to provide a high dynamic range while maintaining low levels of noise.
-It merges images using pixels that were captured with a saturation-prioritizing amplifier for bright areas and a noise-prioritizing amplifier for darker parts.
-The former is used for the bright areas, and the latter is used for the darker sections.
+By reading out each pixel with a distinct gain, the recently invented imaging technology known as the DGO Sensor can a high dynamic range while maintaining low noise leverages images using pixels captured with a saturation-prioritizing amplifier for bright areas and a noise-prioritizing amplifier for darker parts.
+The former is used for the bright spots, and the latter is used for the darker sections.

 Autofocus with Dual Pixels of CMOS, Touch AF, and Facial Contour Detection

-DAF is able to analyze the scene and determines not only whether or not the topic is in focus, but also in what distance range (near or distant) and by what percentage it is out of focus.
-Users who want to focus manually but still take pleasure in the positive feedback provided by DAF through the guide interface can take use of the intuitive Focus Guide that is powered by DAF.
+DAF can the scene and determideterminer whether the topic is in focus but also in what distance range (near or distant) and by what percentage it is out of focus.
+Users who want to focus manually but still enjoy the positive feedback DAF provides through the guide interface can use the intuitive Focus Guide that DAF powers.